-Tesla Maintenance Costs Compared to BMW or Lexus
+Tesla Maintenance Costs

 Mr. Musk is also guilty of double-speak when it comes to charging for maintenance.
-His website and stores offer service plans, but point out that the vehicle warranty is not affected by maintenance.
+His website and stores offer service plans but point out that the vehicle warranty is not affected by maintenance.
 Then why charge for it?
 A four year, 50,000 mile service plan for a Model S costs $1,900.
 All internal combustion BMW automobiles have this exact amount of miles and years of service at no charge.

 The Leaf is the people’s EV.
 Affordable, economical, mainstream, and the best-selling fully electric vehicle in America.
 However, the maintenance cost is higher than its rival green car, the Toyota Prius.
-We visited the Leaf page on Nissan’s website and there is no mention of included maintenance.
+We visited the Leaf page on Nissan’s website, and there is no mention of included maintenance.
 It does say “Say goodbye to pricey oil changes and tune-ups.
-With fewer moving parts than any car you’ve ever owned, the Nissan LEAF® is ultra low maintenance.”
+With fewer moving parts than any car you’ve ever owned, the Nissan LEAF® is ultra-low maintenance.”
 There is also a note that says “Got the 15k mile checkup on my Nissan LEAF—it was just $20 for tire rotation, car wash, battery testing.”
-What Nissan does not tell you is there is more to it than that and it will cost you.
+What Nissan does not tell you is there is more to it than that, and it will cost you.
 We looked at the Nissan Leaf’s two-year service schedule and we noted that the brake fluid will have been changed twice, 33 inspections would have been performed, the cabin air filter replaced twice, and the tires rotated 4 times.
-The Prius, like all Toyota/Lexus/Scion vehicles comes with 2 years, or 24,000 miles of scheduled service free.
+The Prius, like all Toyota/Lexus/Scion vehicles comes with two years, or 24,000 miles of scheduled service free.
 That includes everything, and there is no charge.